A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Computational experiments

 \subsection{Case description}

 Zhengzhou, located in the central region of China, serves as a vital railway hub.
 However, from July 20th to July 23rd, 2021, the city was severely affected by devastating floods.
 The local railway stations faced significant challenges during this period, leading to disruptions in the railway services.
 The Longhai railway, which connects the east and west parts of the country, as well as the Jingguang railway, connecting the north and south, had to be shut down for several weeks starting from July 20th.
-Consequently, a critical railway route connecting the northwest inland and the southeast coast was completely severed, leading to the return, cancellation, or delay of 137 trains.
+Consequently, a critical railway route connecting the northwest inland and the southeast coast was completely disrupted, leading to 137 trains stopping at nearby stations, cancelling, or delay.

 Xi'an, an important railway hub situated to the west of Zhengzhou, relies on the Longhai railway for connectivity.
 As a consequence of the flood-induced disruptions, all train services heading towards the northeast, east coast, and southeast regions had to be either cancelled or urgently halted at nearby stations.
-Nine railway routes passing through Xi'an and Zhengzhou have been directly affected by the floods, as depicted in Figure \ref{Fig-map}.
+Nine railway routes passing through Xi'an and Zhengzhou were directly affected by the floods, as depicted in Figure~\ref{Fig-map}.
 Among these routes, there are a total of 33 trains interrupted by the flood.